theevo/CategorySwiper/Discovery-tree.md

 [^8]: I declared the LunchMoneyInterace protocol with `async throws`.
 It seems that if that is the type that is used, Swift assumes that you will be calling it with async even if the concrete type doesn't use async.
 [^9]: Interesting refactor.
 If you write do-try-catch in a test, you can add `throws` to the test method and remove the do-try-catch frame, leaving the contents of the do block.
 [^10]: It doesn't feel right for a View to initiate an API call and then transform the received data into ViewModels.
 Curious if there's a better way.
+[^11]: Having a "0" preview is ambiguous.
+There are two unique states where transactions could be zero.
+First, if we load transactions and the return completes with no new transactions.
+Second, we load 1+ transactions and swipe through all of them.
+I wonder if the states can be clearly captured in a single view.
+This will be necessary for MVP but not necessary for a First Run.
+[^12]: Not possible if the view calls manager.load.
+Maybe we need a 3rd LMInterface named LMLocalEmptyInterface?